timschwab/cheatsheet/docs/roadmap.md

 - Round out snippets
 	- Delete snippets
 	- Edit snippets
+- Add the time to each backend query log
 - Use settings
 	- Settings view page
 	- Have settings.json be used by server/add.js to generate tokens